algorithmica-org/algorithmica/content/english/hpc/cpu-cache/aos-soa.md

 The performance of both variants grows linearly with $D$, but AoS needs to fetch up to 16 times fewer total cache lines as the data is stored sequentially.
 Even when $D=64$, the additional time it takes to process the other 63 values is less than the latency of the first fetch.

 You can also see the spikes at the powers of two.
 AoS performs slightly better because it can compute [horizontal xor-sum](/hpc/simd/reduction) faster with SIMD.
-In contrast, SoA performs much worse, but this isn't about $D$ being a power of two, but about $\lfloor N / D \rfloor$, the size of the second dimension, being a power of two, which in turn causes a pretty complicated [cache associativity](../associativity) effect.
+In contrast, SoA performs much worse, but this isn't about $D$, but about $\lfloor N / D \rfloor$, the size of the second dimension, being a large power of two: this causes a pretty complicated [cache associativity](../associativity) effect which we will come back to later.

-Even though $N=2^{23}$ and the array is too big to fit into the L3 cache, to process some number of elements from different cache lines in parallel, you still need to store them somewhere temporarily — you can't simply use registers as there aren't enough of them.
-When `N / D` is a power of two and we are iterating over the array `q[D][N / D]` along the first index, all memory addresses will map to the same cache line, making many of them be re-fetched from upper layers of cache.

-### RAM-Specific Timings
+### Padded AoS

-Let's do the same with the [padded int](../cache-lines)

-Теперь мы добавили паддинг в AoS так, что каждый элемент теперь окружен 15 какими-то бесполезными элементами, а в остальном они все так же используются для подсчета ксор-суммы D чисел:
+As long as we are fetching the same number of cache lines, it doesn't matter where they are located, right?
+Let's test it and switch to [padded integers](../cache-lines) in the AoS code:

 ```c++
 struct padded_int {